 Google Books - is a service from Google that searches the full text of books and magazines that Google has scanned, converted and stored in its digital database.

-Google Scholar - web-based database that indexes and searches peer-reviewed journal articles, books, theses, preprints, technical reports and citation details from all areas of research.
+Google Scholar - is a web-based database that indexes and searches peer-reviewed journal articles, books, theses, preprints, technical reports and citation details from all areas of research.

 HighWire Press - is the largest archive of open access journals for all major disciplines (more than 2 434 604 free full-text articles).